 The PDF program period covers activities that commence no earlier than August 1 and conclude no later than July 31 of the following year.
 Activities started prior to and conducted after the approved timeline will NOT be reimbursed.
 There are no exceptions.

 Yes.
 Applicants compete for a limited number of PDFs.
 Applications are reviewed by a selection committee.
 Open application season begins in early spring each year.
 All applicants are notified as to their status by early August.

-The U.S. Department of State’s PDF program is open to spouses and partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority.
+The U.S. Department of State’s PDF program is open to Eligible Family Member (EFM) spouses and Members of Household (MOH) partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority.
 Applicants must be the spouse or partner of a direct-hire U.S. government employee (“sponsor”) assigned to and residing at an overseas post under Chief of Mission authority during the fellowship period dates of August 1 of the current year through July 31 of the following year.